 \subsection{Testing Kurtosis}

 Similar to tests of skewness, tests of kurtosis can be also constructed based on the $ b_{2,q,i} $ quantities.
-For a $ p $-dimensional Gaussian distribution, the value of Mardia's measure of kurtosis $ \beta_{2, p} $ is $ p (p + 2) $; see \cite{mardia1970measures}.
+For a $ p $-dimensional Gaussian distribution, the value of the Mardia measure of multivariate kurtosis $ \beta_{2, p} $ is $ p (p + 2) $ (see \cite{mardia1970measures}).
 The quantity $ \beta_{2, p} $ measures how heavy-tailed the distribution is.
 For distributions with tails heavier than the Gaussian distribution, e.g., the multivariate Student's $ t $ distributions, we have $ \beta_{2, p} > p (p + 2) $.
 Similarly, for distributions with lighter tails than the Gaussian distribution, we have $ \beta_{2, p} < p (p + 2) $.
-However, Mardia's test of kurtosis \cite{mardia1970measures} again checks the overall kurtosis of all the dimensions, and would not be efficient in checking whether the distribution in a particular sub-dimension deviates from Gaussianity in terms of kurtosis.
+However, the Mardia test of kurtosis \cite{mardia1970measures} again checks the overall kurtosis of all the dimensions, and would not be efficient in checking whether the distribution in a particular sub-dimension deviates from Gaussianity in terms of kurtosis.

 Suppose one wants to test whether the kurtosis of the distribution of any sub-dimension deviates from the Gaussian distribution.
 If this is the case, then we have $ \left| \beta_{2,q,i} - q (q + 2) \right| > 0 $, where the pair $ (q, i) $ corresponds to that sub-dimension.
-For this scenario, the suitable hypotheses are:
+For this scenario, the suitable hypothesis is:

 Like in the case of $ b_{1,q,i} $, $ b_{2,q,i} $ has different expectation and standard deviation for different $ q $.
 When the underlying distribution $ F $ is Gaussian, from the derivations in subsection 3.2 in \cite{mardia1970measures}, the asymptotic expectation and the asymptotic standard deviation of $ b_{2,q,i} $ are $ q (q + 2) $ and $ \sqrt{\{8 q (q + 2) \} / n} $.
 So, we center and scale $ b_{2,q,i} $, and consider: